vitaliy-sk/keenetic-grafana-monitoring/README.md

 # Run

-There are two options, you can run collector directly on the router or in Docker on separate host.
+There are two options, you can run the collector directly on the router or in Docker on a separate host.

-## Run in Docker on seprate host (recommended)
+## Run in Docker on a separate host (recommended)

 ```
 ---